 If you believe your child or loved one is suffering from and eating disorder visit your GP immediately and ask for a referral to an Eating Disorder specialist service.
 Click here for more ways we can help you.

-If you’re worried your child or loved one may have an eating disorder, click here to download our check list.
-If you have and concerns, see your GP immediately
+If you're worried your child or loved one may have an eating disorder, there is a useful online tool to highlight common warning signs.
+If you have any concerns, see your GP immediately.